-Helping users find your apps
+Helping users find your app

-When you add a new product on the vendor portal, you are asked to enter short and long descriptions for your app, select a product category, and register a content rating.
+When you add a new product on the BlackBerry World vendor portal, you are asked to enter short and long descriptions for your app, select a product category, and register a content rating.
 This information is used to help users find your app with the search features of BlackBerry World.

-The BlackBerry World search engine works by first finding all app names or vendor names that contain the search term.
-If the term doesn't appear in the first 25 results, the search engine then looks for the term in the application descriptions.
+The BlackBerry World search engine works by finding all app names or vendor names that contain the search term.
+If the term doesn't appear in the first 25 results, the search engine looks for the term in the application descriptions.

 A few guidelines to keep in mind:

 - The search parameter is not case sensitive, so searching for “abc” and “ABC” will return the same results.